mahidhar/pearc24_k8s_tutorial/3a_ai_sciapps_examples.md

 ```
 kubectl logs ollama-username
 ```
-Once the book is downlaoded (you will see wget output in the logs), we can get interactive access to the pod and start up the Ollama server and pull the module we want to use (Mistral):
+Once the book is downloaded (you will see wget output in the logs), we can get interactive access to the pod and start up the Ollama server and pull the module we want to use (Mistral):

 ```
 kubectl exec -it ollama-username -- /bin/bash